 - Acute Myeloid Leukemia (AML)

-Applying for Long Term Disability
+Applying for Long-Term Disability

-Proving your case may be more difficult as Myelofibrosis is so rare and has no standard treatment plan.
+Proving your case may be more difficult as myelofibrosis is so rare and has no standard treatment plan.
 Your primary evidence for your claim will be your medical records, including biopsy results, lab results, doctor’s notes, and treatment plan.
-Since every case is different, be sure your doctor is noting your pain and symptoms in the notes on your chart.
+Since every case is different, be sure your doctor notes your pain and symptoms in the notes on your chart.
 This will be crucial to your case.
 Because of the prognosis, you may experience depression or anxiety.
 Seek treatment and include this in your medical evidence to the insurance company.

 Suggested Way To Stay Organized